 The Lighthouse Literary Guild is supported in part by an anonymous donor through the Salisbury University Foundation, Inc.

-In weekly workshops we will critique writing with an eye/ear/mind/heart to how successful fellow writers have been in articulating intention with a variety of literary techniques.
-Writing will be generated by prompts given by the instructor at the beginning of each class.
-Three days before class meets fellows will e-mail each other work, which they will critique before class.
-In workshop we will share these critiques with fellow writers.
+In weekly workshops, we will critique writing with an eye/ear/mind/heart to how successful fellow writers have been in articulating intention with a variety of literary techniques.
+Writing will be generated by prompts given at the beginning of each class.

 Nancy Mitchell is a 2012 Pushcart Prize winner and the author of The Near Surround (Four Way Books, 2002) and Grief Hut (Cervena Barva Press, 2009).
 Her recent poems appear, or will soon appear, in Poetry Daily, Agni, Washington Square Review, Green Mountains Review, Tar River Poetry, Columbia College Literary Review, and Thrush, among others.
 She, with Danny Lawless, is the co-editor of and contributor to Plume Interviews I, forthcoming in February, 2017.

 Mitchell teaches at Salisbury University and serves as the Associate Editor of Special Features for Plume.
 She can be reached at firstname.lastname@example.org.

 Session I: February 13 - March 20

 Learn how to craft posts for Facebook, micro blogs, short articles and write blog posts that will engage your readers.